The Master and Margarita (2024 film): Reception

-The film was released to positive reviews from Russian press.
+The film was released to positive reviews from film critics, and hailed as the first successful adaptation of the notoriously "unadaptable" novel.
 Anton Dolin, one of Russia's most influential film critics called it "the first good adaptation" of Bulgakov's novel and the "best commercial movie in modern Russian history".
 Other prominent film critics like Andrei Plakhov, as well as Bulgakov academics and cultural figures like Dmitry Bykov and Ekaterina Shulman also praised the film.
 The Los Angeles Times reviewer called the film "... the first worthy film adaptation of Bulgakov's novel [with] scaldingly relevant parallels to Putin's Russia."

-The German and Austrian press reacted with broad acclaim on the film's release in Summer of 2025, praising the film's visual opulence, bold adaptation choices, and its mix of satire, fantasy, and political critique.
+The German and Austrian press reacted with broad acclaim on the film's release in summer of 2025, praising the film's visual opulence, bold adaptation choices, and its mix of satire, fantasy, and political critique.
 Major outlets such as Die Zeit, Welt am Sonntag, and FAZ highlighted its artistic daring, with some calling it one of the most successful literary adaptations in recent years.
 They emphasized the film's skillful handling of Bulgakov's complex novel and its timely resonance as both a critique of Soviet history and a reflection on contemporary Russia.

 The Italian press highlighted both the film's political resonance and artistic achievement, framing it as a work of resistance to censorship and authoritarianism.
 Outlets such as Corriere della Sera called it “an anti-totalitarian work against censorship,” a remarkable kaleidoscopic film, and L’Occhio del Cineasta highlighted its “ability to transform a complex literary work into a film".

 Many viewers noted the timeliness of the film, as the period piece about the 1930s - resonated with news about the rise of censorship and repressions in contemporary Russia.
 The Guardian noting that "As Russia becomes more repressive, it is possible that Master and Margarita could be one of the last films of its kind, a blockbuster where the criticism of the state lies on the service."

 On release day in Russia January 25, 2024, the film opened to 57.3 million rubles.
 By its second weekend, the film had made 1 billion rubles, according to the Cinema Foundation of Russia.
 By March 2024, the movie became the highest-grossing movie released with an 18+ content rating ever in Russia, with over 2.3 billion rubles in the box office (over 5 million admissions).